-g.
-Economics of Girder and Stringer Design
+9. Economics of Girders and Stringer Design

 Recent research and economic analysis has shown that the material cost of fabricated and erected structural steel only represents about 20% to 30% of the overall per-pound fabricated and erected steel cost included in the Engineer's estimates.
 Where the Design Engineer can take measures to reduce fabrication and erection complexity, these measures should be given higher priority than attempting to achieve savings by minimizing material usage.